kuninethan95/dsc-phase-1-project/README.md

  ### *Conclusion*
  - In 2017 worldwide revenue began to decline
- - In 2018 domestic revenue began to decline
  - Production costs have steadily risen but remain relatively flat
  - Worldwide revenue has exceeded production costs every year

- - Between 2018 and 2019 production costs exceeded domestic revenue

 # Appendix B: Analyze how franchises perform compared to non-franchises